jgolightly1/Warrant/README.md

 git clone https://github.com/jgolightly1/Warrant.git

-Leave the command prompt open, we'll come back to it in a minute...
+---Leave the command prompt open, we'll come back to it in a minute...

 -------------------------------------------------------------------------------
 > Open File Explorer and go to your Documents folder.
 There should be a new folder called "Warrant"